cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 | | ![latency-1-400-v1-le](imgs/v1/200nodes_with_latency_emulation/latencies/e_8190e83a-9135-444b-92fb-4efaeaaf2b52.png)

 In both cases, most latencies are around or below 4 seconds.
 On `v0.38` there are peaks reaching 10 seconds, while on `v1` (without LE) the only peak reaches 8 seconds.
+Even if both images are similar, it's crucial to note that `v0.38` implements [BFT time][bft-time], while the experiments on `v1` were performed with [PBTS][pbts].
+The implication is that PBTS tends to produce slightly smaller latencies.
+The reason is that, in PBTS, the block's timestamp is the proposer's wallclock value at the moment the block was created.
+For reference, with BFT time, the block's timestamp is the median of the timestamp of all precommits in the previous height.
+Each of these timestamps reflects the validator's wallclock time when the precommit is sent.
+Consequently, latencies calculated when BFT time is active tend to contain one extra network propagation delay--the one whereby precommits are disseminated.

-In general, the images are similar.
-From this small experiment we infer that the latencies measured on `v1` are not worse than those of the baseline.
+With these considerations in mind, and taking into account that this is a small experiment, we infer that the latencies measured on `v1` are not worse than those of the baseline.
 With latency emulation, the latencies are considerably higher, as expected.

 ### Metrics